-- 5.9.1.1 Where provided by the aerodrome operator, aerobridges should be installed, inspected and adequately maintained in accordance with the manufacturer's guidelines or better.
+- 5.9.1.1 Where provided by the aerodrome operator, aerobridges should be installed, inspected, and adequately maintained in accordance with the manufacturer's guidelines or better.
 Aerobridges should be installed with adequate safety equipment in order effect safe movement of the bridge, to prevent unintentional or excessive pressure on the airframe of an aircraft or contact with a pedestrian or a vehicle. - 5.9.1.2 The area used for the movement of the aerobridge should be kept free of vehicles and/or equipment to ensure its safe operation.
-Operators should do a visual check (camera, mirrors or looking out the window) before moving the aerobridge in order to ensure that there are no obstructions. - 5.9.1.3 Aerodrome operators should provide ground markings in which aerobridge should be parked with the wheelbase in the designated position.
-When not in use.
-This marking should include the prohibited area in which vehicles and equipment may not park.
+Operators should do a visual check (camera, mirrors or looking out the window) before moving the aerobridge in order to ensure that there are no obstructions. - 5.9.1.3 Aerodrome operators should provide ground markings indicating where the aerobridge must be parked, with its wheelbase positioned in the designated area when not in use.
+These markings should also define the prohibited area where vehicles and equipment are not permitted to park.